 Relate: Using marriage, circumcision, slavery Paul gives three different points of reference to explain his point.
 I want to add a fourth: missions.
 If we were to go back a couple hundred years and we would find missionaries workig in Latin America, Africa, South Asia and East Asia all making the same colossal mistake over and over again.
 Thousands of courageous and God fearing men and women gave up their lives and careers to move to a strange land.
 They invested their lives in a strange culture with people who spoke a strange tongue.
 Their obedience and sacrifice and efforts are to be recognized.

-But so is their failure.
+So is their failure.
 With rare exceptions, these missionaries went into these strange lands and did their best to make them… not so strange.
 They would invest huge amounts of time and effort to establish strongholds of European (and American) culture rather than trying to learn how to adapt to the culture they had joined.
 They would try to teach their converts to walk and talk and dress and act European.
 In their thinking, in this way they were making the local converts better Christians.
 Is it any wonder why many of these gifted and passionate missionaries would often go years, even decades before winning a new convert?

 There was another young lady, in another town years later who had been coming to our youth group for a couple months.
 There were some deep conversations and she was open to Christianity.
 At least she was until she came to a Sunday morning service.
 There is a sweet elderly lady attending that church who is a saint and a hero with a heart of gold.
 She very sweetly offered to buy this young girl a hat to wear when she was in church.
 Apparently the student’s purple hair was a bit too much for this sweet old lady to take.
 I’ve kept in contact with this student in the intervening years and we can laugh at the moment now, but the fact remains, she never went back to that church for the two years or so I was still ministering there.